 Subsection 10.1.5 To Send or not to Send

-A large portion of the communication that you have with professors will be over email, which means that knowing how to write emails to professors is both useful as a skill in itself and transferrable to talking with professors in-person.
-Before we dive into some example emails, try considering KNOL[these tips] on email etiquette.
+A large portion of the communication that you have with professors will be over email, which means that knowing how to write emails to professors is useful as a skill in itself and is transferable to talking with professors in-person.
+This section addresses emailing professors, but you can learn more about email etiquette in general by reading Section 11.1.